 |Electron geometry of CO2||Linear|

-But each oxygen in the CO2 lewis dot structure has two lone pairs.
-A lewis diagram helps us to know how electrons are arranged around individual atoms in a molecule.
+A lewis structure helps us to know how electrons are arranged around individual atoms in a molecule.

-Let’s see how to draw a CO2 lewis structure with simple steps.
+Let’s see how to draw the lewis structure for CO2 with simple steps.

-Follow some steps for drawing the CO2 Lewis dot structure
+Follow some steps for drawing the Lewis dot structure for CO2

 By looking at the periodic table, we come to know carbon belongs to 14 groups and oxygen belongs to the 16th group in the periodic table.
 Hence, carbon has 4 valence electrons and oxygen has 6 valence electrons.